A Digital Transformation

 One of the most dramatic changes is the way Adobe has transformed Rite Aid’s loyalty program, called wellness+.
 The entire Adobe stack is centered around the wellness+ numbers, giving Rite Aid a 360-degree view of their customers.

 The Adobe Campaign product associates all email addresses to the recipient’s wellness+ number, and the Experience Manager associates it with the cookie IDs.

 The result is a deep understanding of how individual customers engage with the brand, along with what they buy, both online and in-store.
 This insight is used to optimize communications, promotions and marketing strategy.
 It’s the stuff that every retailer has dreamed of, enabling them to be the proprietor who knows the needs, tastes and brand preferences of every customer who walks through his store.
 Only in the case of Rite Aid, that’s almost 2,500 outlets plus the millions of people who visit its site and use its app.

 2020 Adobe Experience Maker Awards

 Something Digital is proud to have played a role in Rite Aid’s success.
-We designed and built the Rite Aid ecommerce site to help them achieve their digital ambition and to evolve alongside the changing market.
-We continue to work with Rite Aid and to provide them with new ideas and strategies.
+In collaboration with Adobe, who designed the site, and Rite Aid we were able to help them achieve their digital ambition and to evolve alongside the changing market.

 It’s no surprise that when Adobe announced its 2020 Adobe Experience Maker Awards that Rite Aid and Something Digital were named as one of its three finalists in the Mastermind category.
 You can read more about that here.